-The public sector also does research to improve on existing systems and approaches.
+Additionally, the public sector conducts research to improve on existing systems and approaches.
 Rwanda Agricultural Board (RAB) and University of Rwanda are public entities that do research around soil fertility.
 Such entities tend to provide information derived from their research inform of maps.
 RAB normally transfers new innovations in terms of technology to farmers.
 This enables farmers to properly manage natural resources such as land, water and water.
 In addition, RAB works closely with other institutions that oversee standards and/or the environment.
 Besides RAB, entities like NAEB and RICA monitor and coordinate agricultural activities.

-The public sector has also embraced digital transformation as a means of disseminating agricultureal services.
+The public sector has also embraced digital transformation as a means of disseminating agricultural services.
 For instance, RAB has collaborated with BK Techouse to provide agricultural services using digital platforms like Smart Nkunganire system (SNS).

-In terms of resource mobilization and incentivizing, government-based facilities like SACCOs, NCST, FONERWA, BDF, AMIR and among other usually provide grants, loans and subsidies.
-The financial levers enable agricultural practitioners, farmers, entrepreneurs and organizations to access loans and grants that is used to invest in agricultural infrastructure and combat climate change.
+In terms of resource mobilization and incentivizing, government-based facilities like SACCOs, NCST, FONERWA, BDF, and AMIR among others usually provide grants, loans and subsidies.
+The financial levers enable agricultural practitioners, farmers, entrepreneurs and organizations to access loans and grants that are used to invest in agricultural infrastructure and combat climate change.

-Since the government works with several stakeholders, the public sector coordinates stakeholders by taking up the brokering role and ensures that stakeholders comply to the rules and regulation along the agricultural value chain.
+Since the government works with several stakeholders, the public sector coordinates stakeholders by taking up the brokering role and ensures that stakeholders comply with the rules and regulations along the agricultural value chain.

 Private sector

 Rwanda's private sector plays a crucial role in supporting CSA initiatives.
-The private sector consists of fertilizer companies, insurance companies, banks, and agro-input companies that deal with seeds, fertilizers, and pesticides.
+The private sector present in the workshops consists of fertilizer companies, insurance companies, banks, and agro-input companies that deal with seeds, fertilizers, and pesticides.
 These private sector entities contribute to CSA in various ways.
 For instance, some private entities do field trials and research for market purposes.
-The field trials normally are for efficacy of new products and technologies related to CSA.
+The field trials normally are for testing the efficacy of new products and technologies related to CSA.

-In addition, the private sector disseminates technology and build capacity.
+In addition, the private sector disseminates technology and builds capacity.
 They train farmers and extension officers on the use of climate-smart practices and technologies.
 This enhances the knowledge and skills of farmers, leading to the uptake of climate-smart agricultural practices.
-A private company like Semarembo company, sell farm inputs to farmers.
-Other companies like BK Techouse offer agro-input recommendations through web-based platforms called SNS.
+A private company like Semarembo company is selling farm inputs to farmers.
+Other companies like BK Techouse offer agro-input recommendations through web-based platforms like the earlier mentioned SNS.
 Such advisory ensures that farmers have access to accurate and tailored information for effective decision-making.

-financial institutions like banks offer farmers loans and credits that are used to invest in climate-smart agricultural practices.
+Financial institutions like banks offer farmers loans and credits that are used to invest in climate-smart agricultural practices.
 Accordingly, farmers acquire inputs, invest in farm infrastructure that are climate-resilient and improve food production.

 The private sector also does provide extension services.
 BK Techouse, for instance, offers extension services by providing accurate soil-related information to farmers.
 An organization like YEAN collaborates with other private actors to disseminate knowledge and provide technical assistance to farmers.